jmfolds/gatsby-starter-netlify-cms/src/pages/about/index.md

 Section 2:

-Any person who is interested in sculptural art shall be eligible for membership upon submitting an application to the secretary or treasurer.
+Any person who is interested in sculptural art shall be eligible for membership upon submitting an application to the secretary or treasurer or president or vice president.

 Section 3:

 Membership shall not be effective until the treasurer has received the year's dues.
-Upon payment of the annual dues, each member will receive a membership card showing that they are in good standing with the guild.

 Section 4: